Evansville Day School: Athletics

 EDS is a member of the Indiana High School Athletic Association (IHSAA) and participates in varsity basketball, soccer, track and field, tennis, and golf.
 EDS is not affiliated with an IHSAA conference.
 As of the 2021–22 school year, Evansville Day School is the second-smallest IHSAA boys basketball participant by high school enrollment, ranking 402 of 403 member schools.
 Despite this, EDS has won three IHSAA Class A sectional championships in 2012, 2019, and 2021.
 EDS alums have held the all-time City of Evansville high school boys basketball scoring record for most of the 21st century.
 Jeremy Willis held the city scoring record from 1999 to 2018, and Tyler Myers reclaimed the record for EDS in 2022.

-In 1987, Brian Ritz won Evansville Day School's only IHSAA state championship to date in the boys singles tennis championship.
-In 1990 and 1991, Michael "Goldy" Goldstein finished runner-up in the IHSAA boys singles tennis championship.
+In 1987, Brian Ritz won Evansville Day School's first IHSAA state championship in the boys singles tennis championship.
+In 1990 and 1991, Michael Goldstein finished runner-up in the IHSAA boys singles tennis championship.
+In 1997, Melissa Sugar took home two IHSAA girls swimming state championships in the 100 yard and 200 yard freestyle.
 In 2019, the girls soccer team advanced to the IHSAA Class A semistate game for the first time.
 The school's unique no-cut policy ensures students can have a positive high school athletic experience.